 Each stain finish is different, of course, but allowing the product to sit for an hour or so before scraping with an old putty knife seemed to work best.
 I believe this wood had stain plus a clear coat or two, so it was a bit tough coming off.
 On some difficult areas, I had to apply the wood stripper twice and ended up using steel wool to get into the grooves.

 To clean up the excess, the instructions said to use paint thinner.
 I wasn’t too keen on it, but I did find one from the same brand that was low odour, which seemed to work well (mask and gloves, of course).

 For the rest of the wood, I had to finish it inside.
 At first, I left the iron spindle part attached to the base (because I was home by myself and was too impatient to wait for my husband to come home to help), so I ended up taping everything off and tackling it that way.
 When you have someone coming to install the trim in two days you have no other choice, right?

-Again, it took two coats of wood stripper and a lot of passes with the scraper and steel wool to remove the finish.
+Again, it took two coats of the biodegradable wood stripper and a lot of passes with the scraper and steel wool to remove the finish.
 And, again, I used a bit of the paint thinner to clean it up.

 To get it down to the bare wood, we ended up removing the railing and using an orbital sander starting with 100 grit paper and finishing off with 180 grit.

 For the stain, I used Minwax® Wood Finish in espresso.
 I simply brushed it on, waited a bit, then removed the excess with a rag.
 It was quite easy.

 I was hoping to get the finish as close in colour to the new hardwood we selected, but it turned out a bit darker.
 This wood is red oak, whereas our floors are wire brushed white oak.
 (You can see a bit of a pink undertone on the bare wood.)
 Plus, each piece of wood takes stain differently depending on the grain.